avaxman/Directional/docs/tutorial.md

 ### 602 Discrete Exterior Calculus

-DEC [[Desbrun et al 2005.](#Desbrun2005)] is primarily working with differential forms rather than vector fields.
+DEC [[Desbrun et al. 2005](#Desbrun2005)] is primarily working with differential forms rather than vector fields.
 As such, it decouples metric from differentials.
 In the discrete setting, $0$-forms (Scalar functions) are represented on vertices, $1$-forms (the equivalent of tangent vector fields) as differentials on oriented edges, and $2$-forms (volume forms in 2D) as numbers on faces indicating an integrated quantity.
 The Hodge star defines a duality to the dual Voronoi mesh, as in the following diagram:

 ![Example 6-2 structure](images/602_DiscreteExteriorCalculus_Complex.png)<p align=center><em>Top: the primal complex, where $d_0$ is the differential (EQuivalent of gradient), $d_1$ is the equivalent of curl, and their adjoints (up to Hodge duality) are the equivalents of rotated cogradient and divergence.</em></p>